itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | geometry.z_min        |         | float  |                                                              |
 | geometry.z_max        |         | float  |                                                              |

+Description:

-`geometry`--Set the region of index preview.
+- `geometry`--Set the region of index preview.
 The `run_index` function currently only supports the index preview in a 2D plane.
 If `x_span` is set to `0`, the preview will be performed in the yz plane.
 Similarly for the rest.

 <br/>